The Eaton House Group of Schools: Eaton House Belgravia Pre-Prep and Prep

 Thomas Sale Morton was born in 1867 and died on 21 January 1962, aged 95.
 Educated at Charterhouse School and Clare College, Cambridge, Morton was a private tutor and author of books on the classics (many of his works were used in schools as textbooks), and had previously taught at Summer Fields School.
 In 1897, Morton was encouraged to open a preparatory school by Helen (Nellie) Artie Tarleton Belles, the mother of Harold Macmillan, whom he was tutoring at the time.

 The school was originally opened at 35 Cliveden Place, but it was moved many times in the Belgravia area, and in 1937 the current premises at Eaton Gate were purchased, and the school was renamed Eaton House School.
 During World War II, the pupils were evacuated to Haines Hill in Berkshire, where they boarded until the end of the war.
 Morton, a member of the Classical Association, abandoned the school soon after it was renamed, and moved to teach at The Hall School, Hampstead later in his career.

 Following the departure of Morton, the school was then run by Robin T. Gladstone, identified to the pupils as a relative of William Ewart Gladstone.
 Gladstone then left the school to set up another school in East Grinstead.
 Due to Gladstone's ownership, the school was commonly known to students and parents as 'Mr Gladstone's day school'.
 In 1977, the school was renamed Eaton House Belgravia.

 In 1998, Lucy Watts became headmistress of the school, retiring in July 2015.
 She was replaced by Annabel Abbott.
 In September 2017, Huw May became Headmaster of Eaton House Belgravia Pre-Prep School in Eaton Gate.
 It was announced in 2018 that the school would expand on the same site to take boys from 8-11 over the next three years.
+In January 2024, Ross Montague was appointed new headmaster.

 In October 2013, a media controversy was triggered over the banning of nut consumption at breakfast for pupils at home, in addition to bans on consumption of certain foods in the school; however, no complaints appear to have been made to the school over the policy.

 Eaton House Pre-Preparatory has taken part in Belgravia Christmas Sunday, and regularly takes part in the wreath-laying ceremony during the Annual Service of Remembrance at the Cenotaph on Armistice Day.